HyLaR: Hybrid Latent Reasoning with Decoupled Policy Optimization

 \textbf{Latent clipping ratio $[\epsilon_l^\text{lat}, \epsilon_h^\text{lat}]$.}\; Table~\ref{tab:ablation_epsilon} shows that applying a clipping ratio equivalent to the lower bound of the text tokens ($\epsilon_l^{\mathrm{lat}} = \epsilon_h^{\mathrm{lat}} = \epsilon_l^{\mathrm{tok}} = 0.2$) leads to clear performance drops, since the continuous density ratio inherently exhibits different variance characteristics and requires a tighter trust region.
 Conversely, overly aggressive clipping ($\epsilon_l^\text{lat}= \epsilon_h^\text{lat}=0.01$) suppresses useful policy updates.
 Setting $\epsilon_l^\text{lat}= \epsilon_h^\text{lat}=0.05$ achieves the best overall performance across V*, HRBench-8K, and MMStar, validating the necessity of decoupled clipping.

 \paragraph{\textup{\textbf{Ablation on Latent Distribution Assumptions.}}}

-In our proposed RL framework, we model the output probability of continuous latent embeddings using the \textbf{von Mises-Fisher (vMF) distribution}, which optimizes the policy based on the cosine similarity (directional alignment) between the generated latent embeddings and the rollout embeddings.
-To justify this design choice, we conduct an ablation study by replacing the vMF distribution with a standard \textbf{Gaussian distribution}.
-Under the Gaussian assumption, the latent embeddings are assumed to be sampled from a normal distribution centered around the policy's output $\mathbf{h}_{i,t}^\theta$.
-Consequently, the probability ratio $r_{i,t}(\theta)$ for the policy gradient update is driven by the Euclidean distance ($\ell_2$ norm) rather than angular similarity:
+Our RL framework models continuous latent embeddings with the \textbf{von Mises-Fisher (vMF) distribution}, optimizing the policy via cosine similarity (directional alignment) between generated and rollout embeddings.
+To justify this choice, we replace vMF with a standard \textbf{Gaussian distribution}, under which embeddings are sampled around the policy output $\mathbf{h}_{i,t}^\theta$ and the probability ratio $r_{i,t}(\theta)$ is driven by Euclidean ($\ell_2$) distance rather than angular similarity: